Anders Carlson (American football): Personal life

 Carlson was born to parents, Jodie and Hans, in Colorado Springs, Colorado.
 He has two brothers, Nils and Daniel.
-Daniel is the placekicker for the Las Vegas Raiders and was also an All-American kicker at Auburn.
+Daniel was the placekicker for the Las Vegas Raiders and was also an All-American kicker at Auburn.

 In 2017, as a freshman at Auburn, he earned Academic Top Tiger and SEC First-Year Academic Honor Roll recognition.
 In both 2018 and 2019, he earned AD Honor Roll honors.
 He earned SEC Academic Honor Roll recognition every year from 2018 to 2020.
 In both 2019 and 2020, he earned CoSIDA Academic All-District honors.
 In 2020, he graduated from Auburn with a degree in aviation from the university's College of Business.
 He is now pursuing his master's degree.

 Carlson is a Christian.
 He has said, "I think the biggest thing for me is just knowing my identity.
 I think for me, faith is a really big thing.
 My current thing I'm doing is football, but that's not who I am.
 I'm just focused on the things I can control, but knowing my identity is not in football, it's in God."